African Hunting Camps

 These hunting camps, typically found in Tanzania, are usually a temporary structure, built and dismantled every hunting season.
 Every sign of human habitation, in the Selous Reserve for example, must be removed so the area may return to pristine wilderness.
 The camp facilities are as fancy as the outfitter feels his clientele require - it all has to be brought in by truck - so this will be reflected in the daily rate.

-- The dining area is usually a separate thatched grass structure often with a cement floor.
-There is usually a fridge/freezer for cold drinks and ice.
+- The camp dining area is usually a separate thatched grass structure often with a cement floor.
+There is usually a fridge/freezer nearby for cold drinks and ice.

-- Camp layouts should comply to obvious 'health & safety' issues regarding water and drainage but the look and feel will be be left to the operator's imagination.
+- Wilderness camp layouts should comply to obvious 'health & safety' issues regarding water supply, drainage and the siting of the skinning shed but the quality of the furnishings will be be left to the operator's expenditure and imagination.

 - Again, there will usually be a pleasant camp fire area with seating to relax round in the evenings.